Certified Per-Instance Unlearning Using Individual Sensitivity Bounds: Introduction

 First, this post-hoc nature affects how unlearning guarantees should be defined.
 While many existing approaches compare unlearning to a full retraining oracle \citep{ginart2019,neel2020descenttodeletegradientbasedmethodsmachine,guo2020certified, koloskova2025certifiedunlearningneuralnetworks,mu2025rewindtodeletecertifiedmachineunlearning}, we follow several recent works \citep{lu2025systemawareunlearningalgorithmsuse,basaran2025certifiedunlearningapproachaccess,VanWaerebeke2025} and adopt a \emph{self-referenced} notion of unlearning, which compares two executions of the same unlearning procedure on adjacent datasets.
 This isolates what is certified intrinsically by the unlearning mechanism.

 Second, this conceptual difference affects how guarantees should be calibrated across data points.
-Uniform DP guarantees, while stronger in generality, enforce an homogeneous treatment of all data points, regardless of their actual influence on the learned model.
+Uniform DP guarantees, while stronger in generality, enforce a homogeneous treatment of all data points, regardless of their actual influence on the learned model.
 This regime is implicitly adopted by some certified unlearning approaches, including Langevin-based methods \citep{chien2025langevinunlearningnewperspective}.
-In contrast, we argue that certified unlearning should explicitly exploit the fact that deletion targets a specific dataset and a specific data point.
-This naturally calls for \emph{per-instance} certified unlearning, where guarantees are calibrated to the actual influence of the point being removed, avoiding unnecessary addition of noise and loss of utility.
-This view is supported by recent work on individualized guarantees \citep{sepahvand2025leveragingperinstanceprivacymachine} and by empirical evidence showing that worst-case sensitivity bounds often overestimate the influence of typical data points \citep{thudi2024gradientslookalikesensitivity}.
+In contrast, we argue that certified unlearning should exploit the fact that deletion targets a specific dataset and a specific point.
+Inspired by per-instance differential privacy \citep{wang2018perinstancedifferentialprivacy}, we introduce \emph{certified per-instance unlearning} (Definition~\ref{def:per_instance_unlearning}), where the guarantee is tailored to the point being removed.
+This avoids unnecessary noise for low-influence points and is consistent with recent evidence that unlearning difficulty varies across examples \citep{sepahvand2025leveragingperinstanceprivacymachine,thudi2024gradientslookalikesensitivity}.

-We now turn to the practical question of how to derive certified unlearning guarantees within this framework.
-As in \citep{chien2025langevinunlearningnewperspective}, we consider unlearning procedures based on Langevin dynamics.
-Our analysis builds on recent results by \citet{bok2024shiftedinterpolationdifferentialprivacy}, who show how privacy loss can be tracked along noisy optimization trajectories during learning.
-We extend this reasoning to the \emph{learn--then--unlearn} setting, where the learning noise is fixed and certified deletion guarantees are obtained by calibrating the additional noise injected during unlearning to reach a target privacy level.

-We then examine how this analysis can be refined at the level of individual data points.
-To this end, we introduce \emph{per-instance sensitivity} as the central quantity and use it to derive certified guarantees for approximate unlearning.
-In the case of ridge regression trained with Langevin dynamics, we show that although sensitivities are formally unbounded due to the Gaussian nature of the iterates, they can be sharply controlled with high probability and evaluated efficiently.
-This yields certified unlearning guarantees that adapt to the actual influence of the removed data point, rather than relying on a worst-case bound.

-Overall, our results show that the \emph{difficulty of unlearning is not uniform}.
-Data points that exert little influence on the training dynamics are inherently easier to forget and require less noise to certify their deletion, a phenomenon we analyze theoretically in the linear setting and observe empirically beyond it.

-Our contributions can be summarized as follows: \begin{itemize} \item We adapt the shifted interpolation framework of \citet{bok2024shiftedinterpolationdifferentialprivacy} to the learn--then--unlearn setting, enabling per-instance certified unlearning. \item We derive sharp high-probability per-instance sensitivity bounds for ridge regression under Langevin dynamics, yielding heterogeneous unlearning guarantees and improved privacy--accuracy trade-offs compared to uniform calibration. \item We provide empirical evidence of similar instance-level heterogeneity in a typical deep learning setting, despite the lack of a supporting theoretical analysis. \end{itemize}